mittulmandhan/java-interview-prep/23 abstract keyword/README.md

 }
 ````
 ````
 // Note: child class D can also re-override the methods which are overriden in its super class
+// Now that class C has overridden ab() method class D needs to override my() method only

 public class D extends C {
 	@Override